Matt King (rugby league): Melbourne

 After moving to the Storm's feeder club in Brisbane, King played for nearly a year before being selected to make his début in the National Rugby League at the age of 23 against the St George Illawarra Dragons at WIN Stadium in round 24 of the 2003 season, impressing on his début without scoring.
 King went on to make another two appearances for the club in the regular season that year, scoring his first try in round 26 against the Manly-Warringah Sea Eagles.

 The 2004 NRL season saw King develop further as a player at the Storm, he cemented his place in the squad and was vital in the Melbourne side's attack, becoming a potent offensive weapon with his agility, pace, strength and ability to find the try line.
 At the conclusion of the 2004 club season, King finished with a total of fifteen tries and had developed into one of the up-and-coming centres in rugby league.
 This was recognised with his selection in the annual City vs Country match for the Country side.
 He was also named as the Storm's rookie of the year.

-2005 became the season where King would stamp his mark on rugby league, beginning the season by scoring seven tries in the first seven games of the season including a set of doubles against Brisbane and Canberra and again impressing City vs Country selectors enough to be again selected in the annual clash.
+2005 became the season where King would stamp his mark on rugby league, beginning the season by scoring seven tries in the first seven games of the season including a set of doubles against Brisbane and Canberra and again impressing City v Country selectors enough to be again selected in the annual clash.
 After further impressive performances King was called up for his first major representative honour, being selected for the New South Wales State of Origin side for all three games in 2005.
 In the decider he became the 9th player (and 4th New south Welshman) to score a hat-trick in state of Origin.